 Spec: USB 3.0 (USB 3.2 Gen 2)

 Pros: Comes with USB-C to C and USB-C to A cables, features password protection utility, great value for older computers

 Cons: USB 3.0 limits transfer and read/write speeds

-Samsung’s T5 SSD uses the older USB 3.0 spec, but if you’re using a computer that can’t take advantage of USB 3.1 speeds anyway, it’s a great option for an external music drive.
+Samsung’s T7 SSD uses the older USB 3.0 spec, but if you’re using a computer that can’t take advantage of USB 3.2 speeds anyway, it’s a great option for an external music drive.
 It’s got a sleek metal enclosure and comes in several different colors as well.
-Lots of producers (like electronic trio Cash Cash) travel with this hard drive due to the slim profile.
+Lots of producers (like electronic trio Cash Cash) travel with a Samsung hard drive due to the slim profile.
 It fits in the palm of your hand!
 This SSD has become significantly less expensive in recent months, so take advantage of that price drop and snap one up.

 3. LaCie Rugged SSD Pro

 Spec: Thunderbolt 3

 Pros: IP67-rated water resistance, serious drop and shock tolerance, 1 month of complimentary Adobe Creative Cloud included, 5-year protection plan with LaCie’s Rescue Data Recovery service